tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 - 2. We will now assume, in contradiction to the above, that $S'$ is ***not*** an optimal solution for the subproblem of $N - D_i$.
 Given this, there exists some of other set of coins, $S''$, that also sums to $N - D_i$ but has fewer coins - that is, $|S''| \lt |S'|$.
 - 3. If the assertions in 2. were true, we could create a *new* solution for $N$ by combining the first coin $D_i$ with the set $S''$.
 The total number of coins would be $1 + |S''|$.
 Given that $|S''| \lt |S'|$ as stated above, then adding 1 to each side of the inequality, $1 + |S''| \lt 1 + |S'|$.
 This means that our new solution, $S''$ has fewer coins than our original "optimal" solution $S_N$.
 This is a contradiction.

-Therefore, our assumption in 2. above must be false.
+>>Therefore, our assumption in 2. above must be false.
 The set of remaining coins $S'$ must be an optimal solution for the subproblem $N - D_i$ and this problem has an optimal substructure property.

 - **4c.**
+Using the optimal substructure property, we have created a dynamic programming algorithm using top-down memoization to avoid recomputing solutions to subproblems.
+We can create an algorithm comprised of three components:
+1. memo function - this function adds a memory or checks the memory table before the recursive function runs to ensure that the same subproblem is only solved once.
+This function checks the memo table for a given input.
+If it finds a result it returns the result, and if it finds nothing it runs the computation function, stores the new result and then returns that result to avoid re-computing the same problem.
+2. recursive function - this core recursive function contains the logic for solving the change-making problem.
+It defines the problem's optimal substructure.
+It is called with a state ($i, n$) where $i$ is the number of coin types we are allowed to use and $n$, the amount of change we are trying to make.
+The function works by checking cases:
+3. wrapper function - to initialize the memo table and start the process.
+It gets the total number of denominations, $k$.
+It creates a new, empty memo table and then calls the recusrive function on the full-sized problem "solve for $k$ coins and amount $N$".
+It then returns the final answer.

 - **5a.**